-Microsoft Exchange creates Public Folders to help organizations establish a simple and an effective technique to collect, arranges, and share information within different workgroups.
+Microsoft Exchange creates Public Folders to help organizations establish a simple and effective technique to collect, arranges, and share information within different workgroups.
 The information stored in these public folders remain enclosed within the main exchange server database file called .edb but within a dedicated database named Public Folder database.
 The information available in the Public Folder Database can be made available on an exchange server as well.

 Public folder database is an important database storing a whole bunch of valuable data losing which may not be easy to digest, and then you will have to go through the whole recovery process.

-This article provides you information on how to Restore and recover accidentally deleted public folder database using .edb files but before that let us discuss why you should take backup of the public folder database and what problems may occur.
+This article provides you information on how to Restore and recover accidentally deleted the public folder database using .edb files but before that let us discuss why you should take a backup of the public folder database and what problems may occur.

-Should I backup public folder database
+Should I backup the public folder database

 So, while the public folder database stores within the .edb files, you should not be careless about it.
 It can be damaged or deleted due to certain unwanted conditions; hence, it is your responsibility to create a back up of these databases as well along with .edb files.
-It should always be done on top priority regardless the fact, maximum people do not consider it an important task, and the need to recover lost data comes in handy, they regret their carelessness.
-So, avoid such carelessness and always consider taking backup on regular intervals.
-In time of need, it can be a handy and quicker option to recover from any loss.
+It should always be done on top priority regardless of the fact, maximum people do not consider it an important task, and the need to recover lost data comes in handy, they regret their carelessness.
+So, avoid such carelessness and always consider taking backup at regular intervals.
+In times of need, it can be a handy and quicker option to recover from any loss.

 When you may need to restore public folder

 There could be different scenarios in which you will find the backup files as a handy solution to recover from the data loss.
 Let us consider a very common human error, which may lead to severe conditions.